ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ## About this document

 This document is the MOJ IT Security - Password Standard.
-It helps you protect MOJ IT systems by informing you about choosing and using passwords.
+It helps you protect MOJ IT systems by telling you about choosing and using passwords.
 Whenever you see the word 'system' here, it applies to:

 - hardware, such as laptops, PCs, servers, mobile devices, and any ICT equipment
 - software, such as the OS, or applications installed on hardware, or mobile device apps